-3. RECOMMENDATIONS
+RECOMMENDATIONS

-Members are requested to:

-i.
-Note the protection for pensioners as a result of the annual uprating of allowances, premiums and non-dependent deductions which are prescribed by the Government and the associated change in expenditure which is funded locally.

-- ii.
-Confirm that the Authority should uprate relevant allowances and premiums for those of working age in line with the annual uprating set by the Government and used in the current scheme and in other forms of support including Housing Benefit.
+- 7. Members are requested to: - i.
+Note the protection for pensioners as a result of the annual uprating of allowances, premiums and non-dependent deductions which are prescribed by the Government and the associated change in expenditure which is funded locally. - ii.
+Confirm that the Authority will uprate relevant allowances and premiums for those of working age in line with the annual uprating set by the Government and used in the current scheme and in other forms of support including Housing Benefit.
 The Government has decided to freeze certain allowances for 4 years from April 2016. - iii.
-Note that any increase in Council Tax liability for the Council, its major preceptors and local parish preceptors will increase the cost of Local Council Tax Support.
-The assumptions used in the cost of the scheme are an increase of 1.95% for Doncaster's Council's Tax and that of the major preceptors and parish preceptors.
-There is also a further 2% Council Tax increase proposed and built into the assumptions for the Social Care flexibility.
-The purpose of this flexibility is to increase Council Tax further to help to fund additional expenditure pressures created by the Government's changes to the National Living Wage which has a significant impact in social care contracts and some of the additional spending pressures created by an increase in older people accessing social care services.
-Even a further 2% additional increase in Council Tax does not cover the additional expenditure created from the national living wage. - iv.
-Consider the Equality analysis attached at Appendix 1 and Due Regard Statement as part of the decision making. - v.
-Approve the revised scheme which is linked at Appendix 2 and has been amended to take into account The Council Tax Reduction Schemes (Prescribed Requirements) (England) (Amendment) Regulations 2016.
-These regulations in the main are to ensure consistency with changes to social security legislation.
-The amendments also increase certain of the figures which are used in calculating whether a person is entitled to a reduction and the amount of that reduction.
+Note that any increase in Council Tax liability for the Council, its major preceptors and local parish preceptors will increase the cost of LCTS.
+The assumptions used in the cost of the scheme for 2018/19 are an overall increase of 3.99% for Doncaster's Council Tax. - iv.
+Consider the Equality analysis and Due Regard Statement attached at Appendix 1 as part of the decision making. - v.
+Approve the revised scheme which is linked at Appendix 2 and has been amended to take into account The Council Tax Reduction Schemes (Amendment) (England) Regulations 2017 which include amendments to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012.
+These amendments in the main are to ensure consistency with changes to social security legislation.
+The amendments also increase certain figures which are used in calculating whether a person is entitled to a reduction and the amount of that reduction.
 These increases relate to pensioner claims and most of the rates used in the calculation of working age claims have been frozen in line with the rates for Housing Benefit.
-The Regulations were issued on the 22nd December 2016 and come into force on the 14th January 2017 for application in the Council's revised local scheme from the 1st April 2017.
+The Regulations were laid before Parliament on 21 December 2017 and come into force on the 12 January 2018 for application in the Council's revised local scheme from the 1 April 2018.

-4. WHAT DOES THIS MEAN FOR THE CITIZENS OF DONCASTER?
+WHAT DOES THIS MEAN FOR THE CITIZENS OF DONCASTER?

-Localised Council Tax Support is a means tested form of help to assist the poorest of Doncaster's citizens towards reducing the amount of Council Tax they have to pay.

-There are currently 26,300 households receiving a reduction in their Council Tax from the local support scheme in Doncaster.
-Of these over 11,900 are of pension age and more than 14,400 are of working age on a low income.
+8. LCTS is a means tested form of help to assist the poorest Doncaster citizens by reducing the amount of Council Tax they have to pay.
+There are currently around 25,940 households receiving a reduction in their Council Tax from the local support scheme in Doncaster.
+Of these around 11,340 are of pension age and around 14,600 are of working age on a low income.

-5. BACKGROUND
+BACKGROUND